The DTI ratio consists of two components:

 Fannie Mae makes exceptions to the maximum allowable DTI ratios for particular mortgage transactions, including:

 DU Refi Plus and Refi Plus — ratios may exceed 45% except for certain Refi Plus transactions that have a maximum DTI ratio requirement.
 See B5-5.2-02, DU Refi Plus and Refi Plus Underwriting Considerations, for additional information;

 borrowers who do not have a credit score — the maximum ratio may be lower for manually underwritten loans and DU loan casefiles (see B3-5.4-01, Eligibility Requirements for Loans with Nontraditional Credit);

-non-occupant borrowers — the maximum ratio is lower than 45% for the occupying borrower for manually underwritten loans (see B2-2-04, Guarantors, Co-Signers, or Non-Occupant Borrowers); and
+non-occupant borrowers — the maximum ratio is lower than 45% for the occupying borrower for manually underwritten loans (see B2-2-04, Guarantors, Co-Signers, or Non-Occupant Borrowers on the Subject Transaction); and

 government mortgage loans — lenders must follow the requirements for the respective government agency.